7 Best Places to Live in New York with a Dog in 2025

 However, some landlords in New York do not want dogs living on their property.

-If you are planning a move to the Big Apple, there are a few laws of which you should be aware.
+If you are planning a move to the Big Apple, you should be aware of a few laws.

 Although millions of Gotham’s residents are canine, landlords in the city have the right to include a no-pet clause in the lease.